G28 Form: Everything You Need to Know

 The revised form allows the represented party to request that documents and notices be sent to the attorney or accredited representative as opposed to having the documentation sent to his or her mailing address.
 Should you choose this option, ensure that your attorney or accredited representative selects the appropriate box in the application.
 Note that there is an additional box to give consent for additional documents, including travel documents, green cards, etc., to your attorney or accredited representative.

 If you need help finding an immigration attorney or filing a Form G-28, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.